ece362-purdue/labs/lab0-intro/README.md

 >
 > This is an example of a note designed to get your attention.
 If you see this, read it carefully.
 >
 > **Make sure that you read this document in full.
-There are two ways in this lab to destroy your development board.**
+There are two ways in this lab to destroy your development board before you've even had a chance to use it.**

 ## Welcome to ECE 36200!

 In ECE362, you will learn fundamentals of microcontrollers, including their operation, and usage.
-In addition to the lecture portion of the course, students are expected to complete a series of lab experiments using a microcontroller and supporting IDE.
-Computers and measurement equipment are provided in the course laboratory facilities to assist students in completing labs, however, the course has also been designed to allow students to perform experiment exercises on their own computers at home or elsewhere.
-Instructions provided in this lab document serves as a guide to setting up the microcontroller development environment used in ECE362 to provide a consistent user experience between home and the laboratory.
+In addition to the lecture portion of the course, students are expected to complete a series of lab experiments using a microcontroller and the supporting IDE.

+Computers and measurement equipment are provided in the course laboratory facilities to assist students in completing labs, however, **this course is designed to allow you to perform experiment exercises on their own computers at home or elsewhere, and we require that you make the most of this**.
+The instructions provided in this lab document will guide you in setting up the microcontroller development environment used in ECE362 to provide a consistent user experience between home and the laboratory.

 Lab 0 will have you set up your brand new STM32F0DISCOVERY board that you should have received at the beginning of lab.
 If you have not yet received it, please ask a TA or lab coordinator.